-What is the Economic Impact of Infertility in Beef Cattle?Friday, October 24, 2008
+What is the Economic Impact of Infertility in Beef Cattle?24 October 2008

 Beef producers need cows to become pregnant, deliver healthy calves, and wean productive calves to make their operations viable, reports G. Cliff Lamb, Carl Dahlen, and Mary Maddox in a University of Florida IFAS Extension publication.